-Sublocus DVL's high accuracy gyroscopes allow it to detect the rotation of the earth and seek north with a high degree of accuracy.
-This process of north seeking takes approximately 20 minutes and will not achieve full accuracy until the unit is moved through a number of orientations.
-Please see section 8.3 for the north seeking initialisation procedure.
+Sublocus's high accuracy gyroscopes allow it to detect the rotation of the earth and seek north with a high degree of accuracy.
+This process of north seeking takes some time to initialise and will not achieve full accuracy until the unit is moved through a number of orientations.
+The north seeking gyrocompass heading takes between 1 second and 1 minute to initialise after power up and can take approximately 10 minutes to reach full accuracy.

-For full accuracy north seeking gyrocompass heading, Sublocus DVL needs to know it's approximate position.
-It is recommended to allow the Sublocus DVL unit to attain a GPS fix at least every time the unit is moved more than 50km.
+For full accuracy north seeking gyrocompass heading, Sublocus needs to know it's approximate position.
+It is recommended to allow the Sublocus unit to attain a GPS fix at least every time the unit is moved more than 50km.